 Lámh Development in Ireland

-Lámh was developed in the early 1980s in order to ensure there was a standard manual sign system in use in Ireland, that would be available when people with communication needs require it.
-Lámh is used in homes, schools, pre-schools, clubs and work settings all over Ireland.
+Lámh was developed in the early 1980s in order to ensure there was a standard manual or Key Word sign system in Ireland for those that require signs to support their communication.

 Little Lámh App for iPad launched.
 Over 2,500 family members and staff attend Lámh training around the country.
 Lámh Time App launched.
 More Lámh Tutors are trained.